 Each point translates to one cent, so 2,500 points can be redeemed for a $25 check, for example.

 The following types of transactions won’t count and won’t earn points: balance transfers, cash advances and other cash-like transactions, lottery tickets, casino gaming chips, race track wagers or similar betting transactions, any checks that access your account, interest, unauthorized or fraudulent charges, and fees of any kind, including an annual fee.

 |Returned Payment Fee||Up to $35|

 Being a member of AARP has many great benefits, especially when it comes to financial services.
-You get great rates on life and property insurance, and the organization has many excellent loan products.
-The AARP Visa Card from Chase is one of those.
+You can find great rates on life and property insurance, and the organization has many excellent loan products.
+The AARP Visa Card from Chase is another one of those benefits.

-This card is a great deal, in keeping with all of the other good financial products AARP offers.
-This card is competitive with the best cash-back rewards cards such as the Bank of America Cash Rewards Visa Card.
+This card is a good deal, in keeping with all of the other good financial products AARP offers.
+This card offers a cash-back program that competes well with other top cash-back rewards cards.

 Credit card pricing, terms, and rewards are subject to change.
 Check the card issuer's website for the latest credit card deals.